The Community of Brize Norton

 The Rotate Images code used on this page is from dyn-web.com

 Remembrance Day celebration of 100 years since the end of World War 1 pictures NEW

-Cllr Norman MacRae, MBE, Chairman of West Oxfordshire District
+Cllr Norman MacRae, MBE, Chairman of West Oxfordshire District Council spoke as follows:

 "Rev James, Deputy Lieutenant, Chairman of the Parish

 The Memorial Garden, being sited as it is in your parish, has become an important, if not vital part of the Repatriation Day, providing a place where regimental colleagues, friends, family and the members of the public of this District and beyond can come together and pay their respect and compliments to the fallen and their families.

 Today is, for me, and l am sure many of you, a day tinged with both sadness and gratitude!
 Sadness in that we need a place to greet our fallen service personnel; a son or daughter; a mother or father; a brother or sister who has lost their life service this country of ours.
 Gratitude in that we, as a District, have provided a place where all can come and show support.

 l am acutely conscious of the part your parish plays on Repatriation

 Day.
 As already mentioned, the Memorial Garden is here, but you do more